antonkesy/dotfiles/README.md

 # some setups might assume position of dotfiles in ~/workspace
-mkdir -p ~/workspace && cd ~/workspace sudo pacman -S --noconfirm --needed git git clone --recursive https://github.com/antonkesy/dotfiles.git ./prerequisites.sh make desktop
+mkdir -p ~/workspace && cd ~/workspace sudo pacman -S --noconfirm --needed git # can be skipped if used archinstall config git clone --recursive https://github.com/antonkesy/dotfiles.git ./prerequisites.sh # can be skipped if used archinstall config make desktop
 # wait some time
 reboot